trallard/airflow-tutorial/source/setup.rst

 MySQL
 ++++++
 MySQL is one of the most popular databases used/
-We need MySQL to follow along the tutorial.
+We need MySQL to follow along with the tutorial.
 Make sure to install it beforehand.

 ..
-We are going to install mysql later on
+We are going to install MySQL later on
 .. `https://github.com/PyMySQL/mysqlclient-python <https://github.com/PyMySQL/mysqlclient-python>`_
 .. for more details on how to get `mysql` running.